Hiking the 2nd Most Climbed Mountain: Mount Hood

 We planned 2+ days at Mt Hood to provide a buffer in case we ran into bad weather and had to delay our Cooper Spur hike.
 However, we had perfect weather - so with no delays, we were able to squeeze in a few extra Mt Hood activities.

-We stopped at Trillium Lake for a quick visit.
-It provides an incredible backdrop with snowy Mount Hood towering 7,600 above the alpine lake.
-Unfortunately, it was too breezy to get one of those perfect mirror reflection in the lake, but it was still a beautiful spot.
+We made a brief stop at Trillium Lake, which offers a stunning backdrop with the snow-capped Mount Hood rising 7,600 feet above the alpine lake.
+Unfortunately, the breeze prevented us from capturing a perfect mirror reflection in the water, but it was still a beautiful spot.

-Mt Hood is a stratovolcano in northwest Oregon located about fifty miles east of Portland and thirty-five miles south of the Columbia River.
-At 11,244 feet, it is the highest point in Oregon and the 4th highest peak in the Cascade Range.
-The mountain began to form during volcanic eruptions between 700,000 and 500,000 years ago.
-Over the ensuing millennia, further eruptions continued to shape and give rise to the mountain.
-At its highest, Mount Hood topped 12,000 feet, with ice and erosion reducing the peak to its current height.
+Mt.
+Hood is a stratovolcano situated in northwest Oregon, approximately fifty miles east of Portland and thirty-five miles south of the Columbia River.
+Standing at 11,244 feet, it is the tallest point in Oregon and the fourth highest peak in the Cascade Range.
+The mountain began forming from volcanic eruptions between 700,000 and 500,000 years ago.
+Over the following millennia, additional eruptions continued to shape and elevate the mountain.
+At its peak, Mount Hood reached over 12,000 feet, but ice and erosion have reduced it to its current height.

 Mt.
 Hood is the second most climbed mountain in the world, second only to Japan’s Mt.
 Fuji.